 Cerner is committed to helping its clients by rapidly advancing technology to meet the needs of health systems.

-- Telehealth: Cerner has equipped clients with the ability to quickly increase their telehealth capacity and functionality—in some cases, increasing virtual appointment throughput by much more than 100-fold.
+Telehealth: Cerner has equipped clients with the ability to quickly increase their telehealth capacity and functionality – in some cases, increasing virtual appointment throughput by more than 100-fold.
 This technology supports patient screening, outpatient visits and in-hospital care by providing the technology for providers to remotely monitor admitted patients, further helping to limit exposure to the virus and saving valuable PPE resources.

-- Virtual go-lives and implementation projects: Cerner was able to shift essential client projects to a virtual model in response to the pandemic including Cerner’s first fully virtual go-live at Macon Community Hospital in Tennessee.
-As a result of the success of remote implementation work, Cerner is evaluating opportunities to virtually conduct aspects of these projects in the future.
+Virtual go-lives and implementation projects: Earlier this year, Cerner was able to shift essential client projects to a virtual model in response to the pandemic including Cerner’s first fully virtual go-live at Macon Community Hospital in Tennessee.
+As a result of the successful remote implementation, Cerner is now supporting both virtual and in-person go-lives, as needed.

 Supporting the health of our associates